 To view the programme click here: Showcase Event Programme

 Research 4 Gloucestershire - Developing & Maintaining Partnerships

-Gloucestershire Hospitals NHS Foundation Trust, along with the University of Gloucestershire are holding the 3nd joint research event on June 8, 2016.
+Gloucestershire Hospitals NHS Foundation Trust, along with the University of Gloucestershire are holding our 6th joint research event in June.
 It is hoped that this event will help continue with the success of the previous event in forging working collaborations between the NHS organisations in Gloucestershire within the area of research.